wavemaker/docs/learn/on-premise/wme-overview.md

 #### Platform

-WaveMaker On-Primise Platform which consisting of multiple internal services needed to run the WME platform like Studio, Cloud, VCS etc..
+WaveMaker On-Premise Platform which consisting of multiple internal services needed to run the WME platform like Studio, Cloud, VCS etc..
 Each of these services runs in a separate Docker Container.
 Services talk to each other via REST service.
 Platform Containers make calls to the Docker Engine for operations like starting a new user container, stopping / starting a container, and more.

 #### User Workspace